frostgod1337/cs2configs/README.md

 </p>

 # cs2configs
-my personal config files for counter-strike 2
+My personal config files for counter-strike 2

-files have to be stored in: "...\Steam\steamapps\common\Counter-Strike Global Offensive\game\csgo\cfg"
+Files have to be stored in: "...\Steam\steamapps\common\Counter-Strike Global Offensive\game\csgo\cfg"

 ## Contents: